 Jade ( or Nephrite) is considered the "imperial gem" of China.
 Chinese people believe that it protects against the evil spirit and also possess some healing properties.
 Since Jade was considered more valuable than gold or silver, some Chinese Kingdoms had been making yearly tribute payments to the Chinese Imperial Court in the form of the most precious white jade, which would be transformed by skilled artisans into objects of art or jewelry.
 Also, jade was used to create many utilitarian and ceremonial objects, ranging from indoor decorative items to jade burial suits.

-While nephrite jade possess mainly grays and greens (and occasionally yellows, browns or whites); jadeite jade, which is rarer, can also contain blacks, reds, pinks and violets.
+While nephrite jade possesses mainly grays and greens (and occasionally yellows, browns or whites); jadeite jade, which is rarer, can also contain blacks, reds, pinks, and violets.

 One of the main Chinese treasures is the Jadeite Cabbage